CLA Transfer Students

 - Do these important things between receiving your offer of admission and beginning your first day of classes in Fall.

 - Don't worry about transfer credits just yet.
 The processing will take some time.
 You will be notified, via email, when your credits have been evaluated (mid July through Aug).
 Learn more about transfer credit from the Office of the Registrar.

 - Explore these helpful transfer specific resources for recently accepted transfer students.
 Read advice from Cal Poly transfer students, and staff and faculty that were transfer students themselves!

 Register for and attend Transfer SLO Days in August and Week of Welcome (WOW).
 During each of these advising/registration and orientation events, you will get a chance to meet your CLA Advising team and your department.
-We will get you acquainted with Cal Poly and make sure you have the information you need about fall registration in August.
+We will get you acquainted with Cal Poly and make sure you have the information you need about your transfer credit and fall registration in August.